mattsantand/pynumericalphasematching/README.md

 `python setup.py install`

-The installation via PyPI will be available as soon as the package is stable and deployable.
+The installation via PyPI will be available as soon as the package is stable.

 ## Examples